codewars/docs/content/training/getting-started/community.md

 If you want to discuss some particular kata, you can use its discourse page to do so.

-It's a good place to ask for explanations, search for help about solution, add your opinion on it, or report problems.
-You can label your post with one of possible labels when appropriate:
+It's a good place to ask for explanations, search for help about your solution, add your opinion on it, or report problems.
+You can label your post with one of the following possible labels when appropriate:

-- **Question** - if description is not clear, you need help, got stuck, or you cannot get your solution to work,
+- **Question** - if the description is not clear, you need help, got stuck, or you cannot get your solution to work,
-- **Suggestion** - if you have an idea how author could change the kata, its description, or tests, to make it better,
+- **Suggestion** - if you have an idea how the author could change the kata, its description, or tests, to make it better,
-- **Issue** - if you think the kata is broken, and author needs to fix it in some way.
+- **Issue** - if you think the kata is broken, and the author needs to fix it in some way.

 See this [detailed documentation (TODO: direct link to Labels reference? same link than the one at the end of the "Communication" part)]() about the different kinds of labels and their use.

-Discourse posts support [Markdown formatting (TODO: link to Markdown reference)](), so you can use some styling, or present your code neatly with [code formatting blocks (TODO: direct link to chapter on code blocks in Markdown docs)]().
+Discourse posts support [Markdown formatting (TODO: link to Markdown reference)](), so you can use some styling, or present your code neatly with [code formatting blocks (TODO: direct link to a chapter on code blocks in Markdown docs)]().

-You should also mark your posts with **Spoiler** flag if they contain some code (even not fully working one), or reveal some significant details of the solution.
+You should also mark your posts with the **Spoiler** flag if they contain some code (even not fully working one), or reveal some significant details of the solution.

 ## Communication